 - Community Services Council of Woodbury: Woodbury Food Bank- Emergency Food- $4,000 to purchase food and household products for distribution to Woodbury families and individuals in need and to support the additional cost of personal protective equipment for food bank staff and volunteers.

 $10,000 to support additional food and supplies distribution to towns in the

-- Salvation Army: Meals for Shelter Guests during COVID-19– two grants totaling $23,120 to support the cost of four weeks of meals for families staying in the shelter during COVID-19.
+$33,120 to support the cost of four weeks of meals for families staying in the emergency shelter during COVID-19.

 $5,000 to support the increased cost of meals and staffing during COVID-19 in the following towns: Beacon Falls, Bethlehem, Bridgewater, Cheshire, Goshen, Litchfield, Middlebury, Morris, Naugatuck, New Milford, Oxford, Plymouth, Prospect, Roxbury, Southbury, Thomaston, Warren, Washington, Waterbury, Watertown, Wolcott and Woodbury.

-- New Opportunities, Inc.: Rapid Rehousing- Rapid Exit Support– $2,250 to purchase home necessities for rapid rehousing participants, such as sheets, mattresses, and utensils.
+- New Opportunities, : Rapid Rehousing- Rapid Exit Support– $2,250 to purchase home necessities for rapid rehousing participants, such as sheets, mattresses, and utensils.
 Support will assist up to 15 households with these items.

 - Vincent DePaul Mission of Waterbury, Inc.: Support for Shelter, Soup Kitchen, Pantry and Residential Services- two grants totaling $49,300 to support the cost of extra food and supplies at the shelter, soup kitchen and food pantry, the purchase of personal protective equipment and cleaning products for COVID-19 conditions, and additional staff and administrative expenses due to the crisis.

 - Supportive Housing Works: Northwest CAN COVID Response: $30,000 to support housing, food and transportation expenses for homeless individuals.
-Funding may also be used to support staff and administrative expenses due to the COVID-19 Supportive Housing Works is the regional administrator of the Waterbury/Litchfield County Coordinated Access Network (CAN) which is designed to
+Funding may also be used to support staff and administrative expenses due to the COVID-19 Supportive Housing Works is the regional administrator of the Waterbury/Litchfield County Coordinated Access Network (CAN) that is designed to

-Medical Services & Telehealth: $30,518
+Medical Services & Telehealth: $66,018

 - Human Resources Development Agency: Increased Medical and Basic Needs Transportation– $3,198 to support the hiring of a part-time driver to extend the hours of transportation in the morning to Naugatuck seniors who need to shop and pick up medication during designated times.

 - McCall Center for Behavioral Health: COVID-19 Communication– $1,320 to purchase phones and calling cards for clients who live in the following towns: Beacon Falls, Bethlehem, Bridgewater, Cheshire, Goshen, Litchfield, Middlebury, Morris, Naugatuck, New Milford, Oxford, Plymouth, Prospect, Roxbury, Southbury, Thomaston, Warren, Washington, Waterbury, Watertown, Wolcott and

-- Mary’s Hospital Foundation: COVID-19 Medical Response Efforts- $5,000 to support the hospital’s COVID-19 response efforts.
+- Mary’s Hospital Foundation: COVID-19 Medical Response Efforts- $5,000 to

-Personal Protective Equipment and Cleaning Supplies: $32,690
+Personal Protective Equipment and Cleaning Supplies: $137,425